riasingh2353/team27/docs/Milestone2.md

 In addition to the front wall detection, we added another Sharp GP2Y0A41SK0F IR sensor on the right side of our robot to accomplish right hand wall following.

-After experimenting with different values, we decided to determine that a wall has been detected by setting a threshold reading of 100 (corresponding to 100*.0049 = .49 Volts) for the sensor: if the sensor output reads greater than 100, a wall has been detected.
+After experimenting with different values, we decided to determine that a right wall has been detected by setting a threshold reading of 150 (corresponding to 150*.0049 = .735 Volts) for the sensor: if the sensor output reads greater than 150, a wall has been detected.

 The logic for wall following is as follows: